vmware-archive/vmware-vcenter/docs/vc_vm_register_readme.md

   1. Create
-     This method registers the virtual machine to the inventory.
+     This method registers the virtual machine with the inventory.

   2. Destroy